microprediction/timemachines/README.md

 ### Install

 Oh what a mess the Python timeseries ecosystem is.
-Packages are not installed by default.
+So packages are not installed by default.
 See the methodical [install instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md) and be incremental for best results.
-This [xkcd cartoon](https://xkcd.com/1987/) describes the alternative quite well.
+The infamous [xkcd cartoon](https://xkcd.com/1987/) really does describe the alternative quite well.

 ### Examples of basic usage
 See [examples/basic_usage](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage) and [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) illustrating the usage pattern.
 To wit: